kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 `youtube: https://youtu.be/1DD5aCBnywQ`

-So far, we have had 17 meetings and we are definitely not planning to stop doing them.
+So far, we have had 17 meetings and we are definitely not planning to stop organizing them.
 We meet regularly and you are welcome to join.
 Check more details at the [Core SIG landing page](https://github.com/kyma-project/community/tree/master/sig-and-wg/sig-core), join our next meeting, and let us know what you think about Kyma.

 ## 10.10.2018 Kyma announced to SAP customers and partners